Easy CrockPot Neck Bone Soup with Sauerkraut

 Technically you can, but I don’t recommend it.
 Fast fry chops are usually cut thin, and for slow cooking purposes, they can dry out faster than you can blink an eye.

-Pork Neck Soup with Sauerkraut
+Crock Pot Neck Bone Soup with Sauerkraut

 This Slow Cooker Pork Neck Soup with Sauerkraut is an easy, hearty, and budget-friendly meal that brings comforting flavors to your table with minimal effort.